 As the initial margins cannot be individually assigned to specific asset classes, a general allocation has been made based on the proportion of the initial margin lodged to the total portfolio and this % has been applied to each asset class.

-This table also includes any excess collateral that has been lodged by any of the clearing participants.
+This table also includes non-cash collateral (including any excess collateral) that has been lodged by any of the clearing participants.